Coffee Talks — Responding Late Is an Art

 • Live coordination (“I’m on the corner / are you coming up?”).

-• Confirmations that unlock the other, if the other's action depends on our response.
+• Confirmations that unlock the other.

 Common mistakes (and their antidote)